rizoom/base-org-web/README.md

 Below are some general guidelines to help you prepare your submission:

-- App has been announced and released since at least 3 months
+- App has been live on Base for at least 30 days
 - App has a Terms of Service and Privacy Policy
 - App supports HTTPS and 301 redirects HTTP requests
 - App is an actual app, not a TGE, ICO, airdrop, or other similar events